wk981/Temperature-Office-Form-Automation/README.md

 Head over to [Instructions](https://github.com/wk981/Temperature-Office-Form-Automation/tree/main/Instructions) for how to do it.

-### How does my script works?
+### How does the script works?
-Selenium will be using chromedriver to browse the web and perform the instructions given in the script.
+Selenium will be drived using chromedriver to browse the web and perform the instructions given in the script.
 I preferred web browser features for chromedriver are listed in my script as options.
 If you do not want to see your script performing the task physically, you can opt for _headless_ option.
+To make chromedriver works, we have to make a web object with webdriver.Chrome(chrome_options=options), you can use webdriver.Firefox(chrome_options=options) if you prefer firefox.
+Next, You can start writing codes to interact with the web interfaces(Textbox, Radiobutton etc).
+Finally, always quit the webdriver by using web.quit() to prevent any memory leak in your computer.
+Have fun automating!